radsadke/Eleana-s-DND-Vault/src/site/notes/📖 Session 2 – {{The Ghostlight Express - Electric Boogaloo}}.md

 | **Zora**   | Are my parents proud of me?                              | [[Strength\|Strength]]                                                             | Don't let the past bury you.                                                                                                                                                                                                                         |
 | **Eleana** | Is my sister safe?                                       | [[Temperance\|Temperance]]                                                           | Change end endurance.
 Life and death can be chaos but in turmoil you can embrace change.                                                                                                                                                             |
 | **Trick**  | Am I here for him or me?                                 | Attempts to cheat fate and draw [[Death\|Death]] instead receives [[The Tower\|The Tower]] | "*I guess fate didn't have that card in mind.
 Tarot doesn't lie, you can't trick fate and unfortunately it seems fate knows.*"<br>Something in your life is soon to be destroyed.
 If the forest burns, from the ashes another forest will grow anew. |
-Each card drawn will have a **mechanical effect later** in the campaign.

 ### 🎶 The Songstress